 - a) Keep guards in place.
 Guards must be in working order and be properly mounted.
-A guard that is loose, damaged, or is not functioning correctly must be repaired or replaced. - b) Always use saw blade guard, riving knife and antikickback pawls for every through-cutting operation.
-For through-cutting operations where the saw blade cuts completely through the thickness of the workpiece, the guard and other safety devices help reduce the risk of injury. - c) Immediately reattach the guarding system after completing an operation (such as rabbeting cuts) which requires removal of the guard, riving knife and/or anti-kickback device.
-The guard, riving knife, and anti-kickback device help to reduce the risk of injury. - d) Make sure the saw blade is not contacting the guard, riving knife or the workpiece before the switch is turned on.
+A guard that is loose, damaged, or is not functioning correctly must be repaired or replaced. - b) Always use saw blade guard and riving knife for every through-cutting operation.
+For through-cutting operations where the saw blade cuts completely through the thickness of the workpiece, the guard and other safety devices help reduce the risk of injury. - c) After completing a non-through cut such as rabbeting, resawing, or dadoing, restore the riving knife to the extended-up position.
+With the riving knife in the extendedup position, reattach the blade guard.
+The guard and riving knife help to reduce the risk of injury. - d) Make sure the saw blade is not contacting the guard, riving knife or the workpiece before the switch is turned on.
 Inadvertent contact of these items with the saw blade could cause a hazardous condition. - e) Adjust the riving knife as described in this instruction manual.
-Incorrect spacing, positioning and alignment can make the riving knife ineffective in reducing the likelihood of kickback. - f) For the riving knife and anti-kickback pawls to work, they must be engaged in the workpiece.
-The riving knife and anti-kickback pawls are ineffective when cutting workpieces that are too short to be engaged with the riving knife and anti-kickback pawls.
-Under these conditions a kickback cannot be prevented by the riving knife and anti-kickback pawls.
+Incorrect spacing, positioning and alignment can make the riving knife ineffective in reducing the likelihood of kickback.

-g) Use the appropriate saw blade for the riving knife.For the riving knife to function properly, the saw blade diameter must match the appropriate riving knife and the body of the saw blade must be thinner than the thickness of the riving knife and the cutting width of the saw blade must be wider than the thickness of the riving knife.
+- f) For the riving knife to work, they must be engaged in the workpiece.
+The riving knife is ineffective when cutting workpieces that are too short to be engaged with the riving knife.
+Under these conditions a kickback cannot be prevented by the riving knife. - g) Use the appropriate saw blade for the riving knife.
+For the riving knife to function properly, the saw blade diameter must match the appropriate riving knife and the body of the saw blade must be thinner than the thickness of the riving knife and the cutting width of the saw blade must be wider than the thickness of the riving knife.